slidedrum/Blue-Prince-Notes/Screenshots/Memos/Blue Tents/BT music.md

 - Found behind the stupid piano
-- "There is a major key hanging on a wall in [[The Safehouse - Royal Station|the safehouse]]"
+- "There is a major key hanging on a wall in [[The Safehouse - Royal Station|the safehouse]]" What does that mean? #question
 - ![[Pasted image 20251220174007.png]]